Why PharmD at Michigan?

 - Unparalleled success of graduates recruited and selected for the nation's leading residency and fellowship programs

-- 92% of alumni said they would choose UM College of Pharmacy for their education if they were to do it again
+- 98% of alumni from the Class of 2020 said they would choose UM College of Pharmacy for their education if they were to do it again